 Stephen grew up in Boston, Massachusetts playing and following the major sports including his life time passion of snow skiing.
 His interest in plants and trees began at a young age, but his love of the outdoors did not blossom until his prep school years at Proctor Academy in New Hampshire.
 After graduating from the University of Vermont with a B.S. in natural resources and forestry, Stephen spent time working in an environmental education program at a camp in Southern California.
 His love for the mountains and lots of snow led him to Wyoming and Colorado via the Teton Science School where he met his wife, Anne.

-Anne and Stephen spent several years living and working in Silverton, Colorado, where they continue to maintain a winter office for GRP Expeditions and S.E.E.
+Anne and Stephen spent several years living and working in Silverton, Colorado, where they continue to maintain a winter office.
 Stephen’s experiences prior to GRP include AmeriCorps, wild land fire-fighting, watershed restoration, and forest management in Colorado and Idaho.
-If you stop by Silverton in the winter, be sure to listen in to Stephen’s Thursday evening radio program on the local station.
 In his spare time, Stephen can be found backcountry skiing, kayaking, mountain biking, trail running, paddling, and basically doing just about anything active outside.

 Stephen also served as an Ambassador for Outdoor Research (OR) and can be seen backcountry skiing for OR on their video Sideway Sessions 2 Silverton, Colorado.